filecoin-project/specs/expected-consensus.md

 }
 ```

 Meanwhile, the mining node runs a mining process to attempt to generate blocks.
-In `Mine`, the node identifies the best TipSet in each round and generates a ticket for each round.
-These inputs are used to see if the miner won the round.
-If the miner wins the round, she produces a block and broadcasts it.
-If not, we still maintain the list of tickets that were generated so the miner can try again next round.
+In `Mine`, the node identifies the best TipSet in each round and generates a ticket from it.
+In parallel, it uses a past ticket to try and generate a valid `ElectionProof` thereby enabling it to mine a new block.
+If no valid `ElectionProof` is produced, the miner mines a new ticket atop their old one and tries again at a new height.

 ```go
 func Mine(minerKey PrivateKey) {